Zoom on the Yamaha EF5500D

 Power & Run Time

-With a noise rating of 74.1 dBA (just slightly more noisy than a shower), the generator features a conventional pull-start mechanism.
+Enjoying a noise rating of 74.1 dBA (just slightly more noisy than a vacuum cleaner), this generator gets running thanks to a conventional pull-start mechanism.

 The fuel capacity of 6.9 gallons allows the EF5500D to operate for around 13.5 hours at 50% load with a full tank (fuel consumption around 0.51 GPH).